vmshirey/vmshirey/README.md

 ### Hi there 👋

+🦋 I am a biodiversity data science working on global change processes and the restructuring of biodiversity on our planet.

 <!--
 **vmshirey/vmshirey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.